 Uranium-235 Fission Reaction

 It was the first fissile Uranium isotope to be discovered.
-When one neutron from U-235 fission reaction causes another nucleus of this metal to undergo fission, it causes the entire chain reaction to continue.
+When one neutron from the U-235 fission reaction causes another nucleus of this metal to undergo fission, it causes the entire chain reaction to continue.
 This condition is called the “critical condition” while the mass of U-235 required to produce this condition is called “critical mass”.
-It is possible to achieve critical chain reaction with low concentration U-235.
+It is possible to achieve a critical chain reaction with a low concentration of U-235.
 In these cases, the neutrons are moderated to lower their speed in the reaction as the chances of fission are greater with slow neutrons than with fast neutrons.
 This chain reaction produces many intermediate radioactive mass fragments that are capable of producing energy by undergoing radioactive decay themselves.
 The fission of Uranium-235 produces high amounts of energy.

 Most of the total Uranium-235 breaks down into smaller nuclei during fission.
 Only a minute amount of this material undergoes neutron capture forming Uranium-236.